ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *setPrivacyMode*

-Sets the PrivacyMode to either "SHARE" or "DO_NOT_SHARE," determining whether telemetry data, such as logs and crash reports, can be uploaded.
-This setting ensures user privacy preferences are respected and is critical for compliance with data-sharing policies.
+Allows users to configure their privacy preferences by setting the mode to either "SHARE" or "DO_NOT_SHARE."
+This ensures control over how personal data is handled, enhancing user privacy and customization.

 ### Related Functions
-[getPrivacyMode](#getPrivacyMode) : Retrieves the current PrivacyMode setting.
+[getPrivacyMode](#getPrivacyMode) : Retrieves the current privacy mode setting to confirm or review user preferences.

 ### Events